Last updated: 9 July 2020 at 7.21pm

 Every Western Australian needs to play their part to help stop the spread of COVID-19 — this means following good hygiene habits and exercising physical distancing.

 Hospital visiting hours

-Visiting hours at Western Australian public hospitals have been tightened to limit the flow of people through hospitals to better protect patients and staff.
+Visiting conditions at Western Australian public hospitals were tightened to limit the flow of people through hospitals to better protect patients and staff.
 As part of Phase 4, they have been partially eased.